danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 cucumber features/book_reviews.feature:42 # Scenario: User edits their review
 ```

-In this case, we can add a `debugger` statement at the beginning of the failing step definition:
+To troubleshoot the failing test, we add a `debugger` statement at the beginning of the failing step definition:

 ```ruby
 # features/step_definitions/common_steps.rb